THE UNITED KINGDOM IS RESURGENT

 At dinner, I had the privilege of sitting next to Margaret Thatcher.
 We covered a lot of ground but among the many recollections of our conversation her views on the following are most salient: 1) Spanish dictator Francisco Franco – an unsavory individual who nonetheless manned the ramparts against Marxist ideologists thus saving Spain; 2) Bill Clinton – “the first time I looked into his eyes I knew he could not be trusted;” 3) European integration – a mixed bag at best.

 As to European integration, lest there be any doubt, from the time Mrs. Thatcher delivered her Bruges, Belgium speech before the College of Europe in 1988, it was clear where she stood on the matter.
-This, despite recent revisionist interpretations of what might have been in Mrs. Thatcher’s mind; namely, that she would not have supported the United Kingdom’s exit from the European Union.
+This, despite recent revisionist interpretations of what might have been in Mrs. Thatcher’s mind; namely, that she would not have opposed the United Kingdom’s exit from the European Union.
 Two brief excerpts from her speech should disabuse anyone of that interpretive fantasy:

 • “To try to suppress nationhood and concentrate power at the centre of a European conglomerate would be highly damaging and would jeopardise the objectives we seek to achieve.”